University of Novi Sad Faculty of Law: Publishing center

 The Publishing Center was established in 1991.
 The Center has published about 60 scholarly monographs, textbooks and handbooks since its existence.
 The Novi Sad Law School's Collected Papers is a law journal published in Serbian since 1966.

 Degree programs

 The law studies last four years carrying 240 ECTS credits.
-Candidates with secondary education are entitled to take admission test consisting of questions from Serbian literature and History.
+Candidates with secondary education are entitled to take an admission test comprising questions from Serbian literature and History.
 Each year divided into two semesters.
 Every year carries 60 ECTS credits.

 Master's degree studies last one year and carry 60 ECTS credits.
-Those prospective students who are holders of a bachelor's degree in law (worth 240 ECTS) and students who received a diploma in law worth at least 240 ECTS from another school with a similar curriculum.
+Prospective students should hold a bachelor's degree in law (worth 240 ECTS) or a diploma in law worth at least 240 ECTS from another school with a similar curriculum.

 The Novi Sad Law School offers a number of courses in English established through TEMPUS, a European student mobility program.